spryker/spryker-shop-core/Bundles/SalesReturnPage/src/SprykerShop/Yves/SalesReturnPage/Theme/default/components/molecules/return-product-reason/README.md

-Displays dropdown with a return reasons and also textarea if choose custom reason.
+Displays dropdown with return reasons and if the custom reason is chosen also displays textarea.